ergoplatform/ergo-headless-dapp-framework/README.md

 ### Specified Boxes
-This module exposes generic "Specified Box" structs that implement `SpecifiedBox`/`WrappedBox`/`ExplorerFindable` traits, and can be used as inputs for Actions in your off-chain protocol code.
+This module exposes generic "Specified Box" structs that implement the `SpecifiedBox`/`WrappedBox`/`ExplorerFindable` traits, and can be used as inputs for Actions in your off-chain protocol code.

+Currently Implemented Specified Boxes:
+1. ErgsBox
+2. ErgUsdOraclePoolBox
+3. AdaUsdOraclePoolBox

+`ErgsBox` are used for acquiring inputs that hold Ergs inside of them for your smart contract protocol actions.

+`ErgUsdOraclePoolBox` & `AdaUsdOraclePoolBox` provide an extremely simplified interface for both smart contract protocol implementors as well as for front-end implementors for interacting with the two currently running Oracle Pools.
+These two specified boxes can even be used by wallets/any off-chain application that needs to read the current rates from the Oracle Pool boxes.

+Example

 ### Output Builders